Casa Italiana Zerilli-Marimò: Mission

 Casa Italiana Zerilli-Marimò was founded with the specific intent of spreading Italian culture outside of its national boundaries.
 The Center offers cultural events pertinent to Italian culture, including art exhibits, concerts, lectures, film screenings, literary presentations and awards.
 The ground floor serves as an art gallery.

 The programs of Casa Italiana deal with literature, cinema and political and social reflection.

-Casa Italiana Zerilli-Marimò houses and involves itself with Italian artists, scholars and politicians, whose presence engages new points of discussion, opening and encouraging dialog with Americans on Italian life and culture.
+Casa Italiana Zerilli-Marimò houses and involves itself with Italian artists, scholars and politicians, whose presence engages new points of discussion, opening and encouraging dialogue with Americans on Italian life and culture.

-Casa Italiana collaborates with Italian centers and institutes, both public and private, developing a program of extra-curricular cultural events, embracing literary, musical and artistic events.
+Casa Italiana collaborates with Italian centers and institutes, both public and private, developing a program of extracurricular cultural events that embraces literary, musical, and artistic events.